Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-07-29** : 🔥 ***Support for controlnet-union-sdxl-1.0*** 🔥 > Introducing [xinsir/controlnet-union-sdxl-1.0](https://hf.co/xinsir/controlnet-union-sdxl-1.0) as default ControlNet model for all pre-processors -excepting depth, open-pose with faces and lineart-coarse - with SDXL models.
+This awesome model can handle all ControlNet pre-processors, but few gives strange results in biniou.
+You can still use the previous ControlNet models or force the use of ControlNet Union by choosing them in the "ControlNet model" dropdown menu AFTER generating preview.

   * 🆕 **2024-07-28** : 🔥 ***Support for PhotoMaker V2*** 🔥 > Update of Photobooth module to enable use of [TencentARC/PhotoMaker-V2](https://hf.co/TencentARC/PhotoMaker-V2) in replacement of PhotoMaker.

   * 🆕 **2024-07-27** : 🔥 ***This week's updates*** 🔥 >